 Defamation in the working environment can come from something as slight as an employee sharing a joke about a client via email or re-tweeting a piece of gossip.
 For the individuals and organisations it affects, defamation can result in distress and income loss.

-There are also many instances in which defamation of character in the workplace could occur.
+There are also many instances in which defamation in the workplace could occur.
 For instance, a surprise meeting may prompt an employee to circulate emails which falsely claim this was held to discuss misconduct, defaming the individuals involved.

 As a business owner, you not only have your reputation to protect, but also the financial vitality of your company.
 Even if a court case finds you to have done nothing wrong, the financial implications of defamation claims can be damaging – especially to small businesses and sole traders.
 The cost of covering your legal fees could force you to make cuts or even halt operations entirely.

 Professional indemnity cover may be used to protect a business from defamation claims by assisting with legal fees and damage pay-outs.
 Read our FAQ guide to professional indemnity insurance to learn more about this type of cover.

 Here are some tips on how to manage communications to lessen your risk of facing accusations of libel or slander:

 - Avoid saying anything in an email or on social media that you wouldn’t want to see repeated on the front of a national newspaper or website

 - It sounds obvious, but don’t make anything up about your clients, competitors or anyone else

 - Even if you know something is true, avoid saying it if it’s likely to cause offence

 - If you’re creating content, always check the facts and where necessary, include sources